Theme

 What appears notable

-Based on the repository and paper materials, readers may want to notice the Voices-in-the-Wild-2M data work, the benchmark release, inference and training code, a router for deciding when to activate Mega-ASR adaptation weights, and project-reported gains under challenging acoustic environments.
+The repository and paper materials are useful for checking the Voices-in-the-Wild-2M data work, the benchmark release, inference and training code, the adaptation-weight router, and project-reported gains under challenging acoustic environments.

 Before using